 What about antenatal appointments?

-At the moment, all pregnant employees are entitled to Statutory Maternity Leave of up to 52 weeks.
+Currently, all pregnant employees are entitled to Statutory Maternity Leave of up to 52 weeks.
 This is made up of 26 weeks of Ordinary Maternity Leave and 26 weeks of Additional Maternity Leave.

 You can start your maternity leave up to 11 weeks before your baby is due.
 Or if you would rather have more time with your baby when they’re born, you could work right up until your due date, and take the full amount afterwards.

 Of course, you don’t have to take your full maternity leave entitlement if you don’t want to.
 But legally, you have to take at least 2 weeks compulsory leave following the birth as a recovery period, or a minimum of 4 weeks if you work in a factory.
 You and your partner might also be eligible for Shared Parental Leave, so it's worth checking.

 Does maternity leave affect other employment benefits?